Haz-ctrl/COVID-19-Info-Tracker/README.md

 Check out the different folders to see the prototypes I made with these different libraries.
 I'll include separate text files that go into more detail for each.

 The website is also now live on Heroku!
-Check it out here: https://coronavirus-stats-app.herokuapp.com/
+Check it out here: https://coronavirus-stats-app.herokuapp.com/ I would highly recommend viewing the site on a desktop or laptop computer.
+If you are using mobile devices, media queries have been put in place to ensure a more comfortable experience, but viewing the site in landscape is highly recommended.

+The site was designed on a computer, for a computer, but some users can still enjoy its features on mobile devices, albeit in a stranger setup.
+One day, I plan to design a solution specifically for mobile devices, but this will have to suffice for the time being.
+Thank you for understanding!

 That's the gist of the project, and the information of everything you can find in this repo.
 This project has been a really valuable and fun experience to venture outside of my safe zone and try out different frameworks in back-end development that, up until now, I had no prior experience with.
 I hope you enjoy it! :)